Astrophysical Implications of Eccentricity in Gravitational Waves from Neutron Star-Black Hole Binaries: Results

 \subsection{Astrophysical implications of detecting eccentric NSBHs}

 In the left-hand panel of Figure \ref{fig:e_10_recovered_pyefpe}, we compare the histograms of the simulation-output source-frame eccentricities with a histogram of the source eccentricities of injections found using our quasi-circular aligned-spin mock search, including the effects of redshifting and marginalising over variations in extrinsic parameters.
-Our mock search recovers $27\%$ of the total simulated population.
-If instead we compute the mock search using eccentric and spin-precessing templates, we recover $52\%$ of our total simulated population.
-Alternatively, if we alter our simulated population to have only aligned spins and zero eccentricity, the aligned-spin quasi-circular mock search recovers $64\%$ of systems.
-The relative detection efficiency of the search is therefore $52\%$ compared to a search containing the same physics as the injected population, and $42\%$ compared to the recovery of an equivalent non-eccentric non-spin-precessing population.
+Our mock search recovers $3.9\%$ of the total simulated population.
+If we compute the mock search using eccentric and spin-precessing templates, we recover $8.5\%$ of our total simulated population.
+Alternatively, if we alter our simulated population to have only aligned spins and zero eccentricity, the aligned-spin quasi-circular mock search recovers $10.5\%$ of systems.
+The relative detection efficiency of the search is therefore $46\%$ compared to a search containing the same physics as the injected population, and $37\%$ compared to the recovery of an equivalent non-eccentric non-spin-precessing population.

-We find that the search sensitivity drops steeply above $e_{22,10}=0.01$, and that in the region of the eccentricity posterior for GW200105, there are about three times as many missed signals as found signals.
+We find that the search sensitivity drops steeply above $e_{22,10}=0.05$, and that in the region of the eccentricity posterior for GW200105, there are about eight times as many signals that are found in the eccentric and spin-precessing search as found in the quasi-circular search.
 In the right-hand panel of Figure \ref{fig:e_10_recovered_pyefpe}, we show the percentage of signals that are found with an eccentricity greater than or equal to $e_{22,10}$.
-When $e_{22,10}\geq0.01$, only $13\%$ of sources are recovered.
+When $e_{22,10}\geq0.01$, only $2\%$ of sources are recovered.

 In \citet{Zevin2021}, $e_{10}=0.05$ was used as the minimum detectable eccentricity threshold for binary BH mergers, based on the recovery of GW150914-like injections using Bayesian inference \citep{Lower2018}.
 Using the optimistic overlap method, we estimate that NSBH-like systems have similar detectable eccentricities of $e_{22,10} \approx \mathcal{O}(0.01)$.
 In fact, the overlap estimates of \citet{Lower2018} for GW150914-like systems are slightly lower than our estimates for NSBHs, possibly due to using a different waveform model or the higher SNR of the GW150914-like injections.